TarunTomar122/digital-garden/copresence/projects/tiny-model-coach.md

 ---
-title: Tiny models might be the future
+title: Finetuning Tiny Models for Personal Use
-description: Finetuning a Gemma 270M to act like a personal coach
+description: Finetuned a 270M parameter model on my Strava data to create a personalized running coach
 category: project
 date: 2025-08-17
 tags: